 You can also combine this Stata command with other steps and resources to rename and relocate media files, as well as generate and save Stata datasets that are formatted and labeled.
 Explore our support article for step-by-step guidance on how to get the most out of this command, including instructions for modifying the SurveyCTO .do file template to download data via the API and import and work with that data.
 If you aren’t a current SurveyCTO user, sign up for a free 15-day trial to explore all that SurveyCTO can do.

 New to SurveyCTO?
-Start a free 15-day trial today to test our Stata command
+Start a free 15-day trial today to test our Stata command or request a demo from our team

 Where can I find this command?